 - Physical Safeguards

-We lock doors and file cabinets, control access to our facilities, implement a clean desk policy, and apply secure destruction to media containing your Personal Information.
+We lock doors, control access to our facilities, implement a clean desk policy, and apply secure destruction to media containing your Personal Information.

 - Technology Safeguards